Mountain House 2- Highlands NC, Timber Frame Design

 Blue Ridge Mountains of Highlands, NC and Highlands Cove (Old Edwards Club)

-Rand Soellner’s trademark timber frame design roof trusses can be seen in some of these construction photos, illustrating a glimpse of how dramatic the interiors will be, when complete.
-Rand Soellner’s Value Engineering is at work here, as he used conventional stud walls and standard roof trusses for the majority of the project, using accent timbers where they will be most visible.
-This results in a house about $45/sf Less costly than a total timber frame design.
+Rand Soellner’s company trademark timber frame design roof trusses can be seen in some of these construction photos, illustrating a glimpse of how dramatic the interiors will be, when complete.
+The architectural firm’s Value Engineering is at work here, as he used conventional stud walls and standard roof trusses for the majority of the project, using accent timbers where they will be most visible.
+This results in a house about $45/sf less costly than a total timber frame design.
 This project is about 5,700 heated square feet, so that’s a huge savings.

-Please click on: post and beam architect for more information about Rand Soellner’s history and background for this type of design.
+Please click on–> post and beam architect for more information about the history and background for this type of design.

-Please click on: mountain homes architect for more data about this house designer.
+And click on–> mountain homes architect for more data about this residential designs in scenic regions.

 ———————————————————————————–